AndreyPikunov/BG-IML/README.md

 >
 > This README is a translated version of the original README in russian, available [here](./README-russian-original.md).

+# Project Description
+The goal of this project is to develop a model capable of differentiating paintings based on their artistic style.
+The project explores various approaches to achieve this goal, including the implementation of neural network models and hybrid architectures combining neural networks with random forest classifiers.
+Additionally, the project aims to leverage metric learning techniques to enhance the model's performance and incorporates Explainable AI (Artificial Intelligence) techniques to provide insights into the model's decision-making process.

 ## 0. Experiment Design